FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 ### Get Your Files Back!

 There's a lot to unpack from the above screenshot.
 It claims you can get your files back if you **pay a certain amount in bitcoin**.
 It also claims the pay amount will raise after a certain amount of days, and after 7 days your files will be gone/unaccessible permanently.
 This sounds eerily like a normal kidnapping scenario.
 Much like a kidnapper would demand ransom for the person they just kidnapped, we can see the similiarties in how a hacker may do the exact same thing but with someone's computer files.
+So how does ransomware work?

+We can break down